crlucero/React-Portfolio/README.md

 ## Description

-This is my new and updated portfolio using React.
+This is my updated portfolio using React.
+I added state functionality by creating an 'Admin' component.
+The admin can update my list of projects by filling out the form and navigating to my 'portfolio' page.
+The added projects are only held until the page is refreshed.
+State currently resides in the main app and is passed into PortfolioList and NewProjectControl components

 ## Structure
 ![Alt text](src/assets/images/structure.png?raw=true "Title")

-## Projection
-I still need to design the pages for projects, social and about.
-I will also add more dynamic elements"

 ## Setup/Installation Requirements to run program